How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 Cloudways: How to Set it Up Cloud Hosting with WordPress

-If you want to give this setup a try for your site, it all starts with setting up a Cloudways server with a free 14-day trial.
-Coincidentally, you can also get Hummingbird and WP Smush Pro for free, also for 14 days.
+If you want to give this setup a try for your site, it all starts with setting up a Cloudways server with a free 3-day trial without providing credit card details.
+You can get Hummingbird and WP Smush Pro for free for 7 days.

 Once you sign up for both, you can give this setup a go without worrying about it costing you anything.